ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 0 directories, 4 files
 ```

-You can then use this small shell script to create folders based on the names of PDFs, move each PDF into the corresponding folder, and rename it to fulltext.pdf.
-This is now our project folder.
-We then move one level back in the hierarchy with `cd ..`, in order to run norma from outside the folder.
+You can then use the following small shell script to create folders based on the names of PDFs, move each PDF into the corresponding folder, and rename it to fulltext.pdf.
+Execute the script line by line in your terminal.

 ```bash
 for fname in *.pdf; do